thisisallabout/thisisallabout/README.md

 # minion
-Full front-end set for [thisisallabout](https://toddoh.com/thisisallabout), a non-profit data journalism project.
-It was originally hosted on now-offline thisisallabout.com.
-You can now access it live through Github Pages.
+Full front-end set for [thisisallabout](https://thisisallabout.com) original revision.
+Note: The latest revision uses React and Node app for isomophic server-side rendering, thus, not based on this code base.

 ## Libraries
 * webpack/babel